hyerim1212/fluid-mechanics-integral-to-differential/README.md

 ---

-### 3. Integral Linear-Momentum Analysis
+#### 3. Integral Linear-Momentum Analysis

-The integral linear-momentum equation was studied and implemented for steady control-volume problems.
+The integral linear-momentum equation was studied and implemented for steady and extended control-volume problems.

-For steady, one-dimensional inlet and outlet flows, the net momentum flux is calculated as:
+For one-dimensional inlet and outlet flows:

 **Net momentum flux = Sum of outlet momentum flow rates − Sum of inlet momentum flow rates**

-The current notebook examines several representative cases.

-#### Case 1: Straight duct with unchanged velocity

-A steady incompressible flow enters and leaves a constant-area straight duct with the same velocity.

-Result:

-**Net momentum flux = (0, 0, 0) N**

-This case demonstrates that a zero net momentum flux does not imply that every individual force is zero.

-Pressure and friction forces may still exist if their vector sum is zero.

-#### Case 2: Accelerating nozzle flow

-A reduction in cross-sectional area increases the outlet speed under steady incompressible flow.

-This case connects:

-* mass conservation;
-* outlet velocity;
-* mass flow rate;
-* streamwise momentum-flux change.

-The calculated result was:

-**Net momentum flux = (60, 0, 0) N**

-#### Case 3: Ninety-degree elbow

-The elbow case treats momentum as a vector quantity and includes pressure forces at the inlet and outlet.

-The calculated results were:

-**Net momentum flux = (-80, 80, 0) N**

-**Wall force on the fluid = (-680, 480, 0) N**

-By Newton’s third law:

-**Force exerted by the fluid on the elbow = (680, -480, 0) N**

-These results demonstrate that the directions of velocity, pressure force, wall force, and reaction force must be handled explicitly.

----

-## Current Physical Interpretation

-The completed work establishes an important distinction between integral and differential analysis.

-### Integral analysis can determine

-* total mass accumulation;
-* mean inlet and outlet quantities;
-* net momentum flux;
-* resultant forces on a control volume;
-* relationships among pressure, wall force, and flow rate.

-### Integral analysis does not directly determine

-* the complete internal velocity field;
-* local velocity gradients;
-* local shear-stress distributions;
-* the transverse velocity profile;
-* the variation of velocity inside the flow domain.

-Determining these local quantities requires a differential formulation of mass and momentum conservation.
+The analysis includes:

+- straight ducts;
+- accelerating nozzles;
+- flow-direction changes;
+- 90-degree elbows;
+- pressure forces;
+- wall forces;
+- body forces;
+- multiple inlet and outlet streams;
+- moving control volumes;
+- non-inertial reference frames.

+The computational implementation treats momentum and force as vector quantities.

+Representative benchmark cases were used to verify:

+- conservation of mass;
+- momentum-flux direction;
+- pressure-force signs;
+- wall-force calculations;
+- action-reaction force pairs;
+- velocity-vector validation;
+- mass-flow-rate validation.

+Detailed derivations, numerical values, and physical interpretations are stored in the unit notebook and its related documentation.

+## Integral and Differential Analysis

+The completed work establishes an important distinction between integral and differential modeling.

+### Integral Analysis Can Determine

+- total mass accumulation;
+- average inlet and outlet quantities;
+- net momentum flux;
+- resultant force on a control volume;
+- pressure-force and wall-force relationships;
+- system-level flow and force balances.
+-
+### Integral Analysis Does Not Directly Determine
+- the complete internal velocity field;
+- local velocity gradients;
+- local shear-stress distributions;
+- transverse velocity profiles;
+- local pressure and stress variation throughout the domain.

+These local quantities require differential conservation equations.

+The next major stages of the project will therefore move from whole-control-volume balances to local field equations.

 ---